 Online and digital

-I’ve been a talking head on various radio stations since 2003, and for more than a decade I’ve been the weekly “technology guru” guest on BBC Radio Scotland’s MacAulay & Co as well as a popping up on programmes such as the John Beattie programme, NewsDrive and The Culture Studio.
-I’ve been doing it so long I even have a theme tune, Kraftwerk’s Computer Love.
+I’ve been a talking head on various radio stations since 2003, and for more than a decade I was the weekly “technology guru” guest on BBC Radio Scotland’s MacAulay & Co as well as a popping up on programmes such as the John Beattie programme, NewsDrive and The Culture Studio.
+I was doing it so long I even had a theme tune, Kraftwerk’s Computer Love.
 I can write radio as well as appear on it: in 2007 I co-wrote the script for I Wish I’d Thought Of That, a six-part Radio 2 documentary series presented by Kate Thornton.

 What I used to do